Temachtiani/RepData_PeerAssessment1/PA1_template.md

 **2. Strategy for missing values**

-The criterion used to impute missing steps values is calculete the mean among each interrval before removing NA's.
-After that each steps in original dataset with NA is change by the average of that interval.
+The criterion used to impute missing steps values is to calculate the mean among each interval before removing NA's.
+After that, each steps in original dataset with NA is substituted by the average of the matching interval.

 **3. Impute NA's**